13 days from £5975pp plus international flights.

 International flights, travel insurance, meals and drinks not shown, visas and vaccinations, tips, items of a personal nature, souvenirs, increase in park fees.

-Getting there: This holiday starts in Harare and ends in Victoria Falls, if you prefer longer in a specific area, just let us know and we can tailor-make the itinerary to suit.
+This holiday starts in Harare and ends in Victoria Falls, if you prefer longer in a specific area, just let us know and we can tailor-make the itinerary to suit.

 Find the best time to visit Zimbabwe